psl646/Ask_Anything/README.md

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Ask Anything! are outlined below.

-### Search
+### Search feature

-Searching questions is a standard feature of Poll Everywhere.
-This search will look through questions.

-### SMS Answer/Real-time update

-Will add an SMS feature for responding to Ask Anything! questions.
-Will also use Pusher to implement web sockets so that responses to questions register in real-time.
+Plan to implement a search feature to search for particular questions